Shriram-Sutraye/b2b-customer-profitability-analysis/README_v3.md

 *   **Strategic Logic:** The "Fresh" category is the highest revenue driver but also the largest source of operational leakage.
 The high return rate indicates systemic failures in temperature control or vendor quality, not just customer caprice.
 *   **Implementation Plan:**
     *   **Inbound QC:** Implement mandatory temperature logging at the receiving dock.
-Reject any inbound shipments deviating from the 2°C-4°C safety window.
+Reject any inbound shipments deviating from strict safety windows.
     *   **Vendor Chargebacks:** Institute a "Cost of Quality" policy where suppliers are billed for returns attributed to spoilage within 24 hours of delivery.
     *   **Packaging Upgrade:** Invest in thermal liners for "Fresh" outbound shipments to reduce transit spoilage.
-*   **Financial Validation:** Reducing the return rate from 7.8% to the industry standard of 4.0% could recover significant value (estimated at €500,000 annually based on current waste rates) in direct logistics costs, restocking labor, and inventory write-offs.
+*   **Financial Validation:** Reducing the return rate from 7.8% to the industry standard of 4.0% could recover significant value based on current waste rates in direct logistics costs, restocking labor, and inventory write-offs.

 ### 3. Governance & Incentives: The "Margin-First" Pivot
 **Target:** Sales Team and Account Management.